 We stopped twice on the way, one "technical stop" (toilet stop) at Hrauneyjar Highland Centre (remember to bring coins as we have to pay for the toilet facilities in the highlands) - and the other stop was at Hnausapollur, an extinct crater, which is now lake filled.

 The sun was right in my eyes, so it was unfortunately impossible to get a good photo of Hnausapollar.
 A good photo can be taken from above, but we didn't stop for long enough to walk up the hill.
 So this photo has to do for now.

 When we had passed the final power plant the road turned into a bad, bumpy road.
 After driving for a while on this bumpy road we finally entered the breathtaking area of Landmannalaugar.

 Landmannalaugar is the in Fjallabak nature reserve, a 470 km2 area around Landmannalaugar.
 You will see rhyolite mountains all around the place, but the most characteristic mountain for Landmannalaugar is Mt.
 Barmur (900 metres above sea level).
 You can see it in the photo above.

 Landmannalaugar is understandably a popular area, which can be visited in the summertime i.e. late June - September.
-In the winter months, you can visit Landmannalaugar by joining guided super jeep tours and sightseeing flights.
+There are also some winter tours.

 The bus crossed a river in order to reach the main area.
 You can also leave your car by the river and cross the river via a footbridge.